 Also whatever your situation was, however you responded, is no better or worse than any other response, as you needed to protect yourself and respond.
 It’s ok to escape sometimes, it’s ok to zone out, it’s ok to fight back, it’s ok to try and be kinder, with a narcissist you may have done all of these.

-Fight types of reactions, we are all capable of this, it’s our inner instinct to protect ourselves. narcissist are actually driven by this, usually due to some form of childhood trauma.
+Fight types of reactions, we are all capable of this, it’s our inner instinct to protect ourselves. the narcissist is actually driven by this, usually due to some form of childhood trauma.

-( narcissistic people are extremely self-centered with an exaggerated sense of self-importance.)
+( narcissistic people are extremely self-centred with an exaggerated sense of self-importance.)

 In the begging, you may fight, crying, feel like punching something, glare at the narcissist and talk angrily, feel like stomping, feel intense anger, You were doing it to protect yourself from any given situation you were in with the narcissist.
 Which the narcissist will use against you, so you believe they are correct when they blame you.